Multirate Exponential Rosenbrock Methods: Multirate Exponential Rosenbrock Methods

 \subsubsection{Second-order methods}

 First, consider the second-order ExpRB-Euler scheme (see \cite{HOS09}, and \cite[Sect.
 1.2.2]{Luan2014} for non-autonomous problems)

-We may use Lemma~\ref{Lemma2.1} to immediately derive the corresponding second-order MERB method, which we name $\mathtt{MERB2}$:
+Using Lemma~\ref{Lemma2.1} we immediately derive from this the second-order $\mathtt{MERB2}$ method:

-As seen, this method only requires the solution of one modified ODE.
-We note that since second order multirate methods have been available for some time, we do not include $\mathtt{MERB2}$ in our numerical results, and instead focus on multirate methods with orders 3 to 6.
+This only requires the solution of one modified ODE.
+We note that since second order multirate methods have been available for some time, we do not include $\mathtt{MERB2}$ in our numerical results, and instead focus on higher order multirate methods.